alantomjose/linux-errors/README.md

 to mail me at *nikhilmtomy@gmail.com* with the **subject** linuxerrors.
 ## Guideline to pull requests
-Please create a folder in the name of the error or issue and create a pull request
+Please create a folder in the name of the error or issue and create a pull request.
-Please provide a *README* in that folder for details Please add necessary logs or other information regarding the issue or error
+Please provide a *README* in that folder for details.
+Please add necessary logs or other information regarding the issue or error.
 ### For solutions
 Create a folder inside the respective issue named 'solution'.
 Add a *README* in the 'solution' folder and provide necessary information.
 Add necessary files in the folder 'solution' regarding the solution.
 ## Example directory tree
 linux-errors
 |